Debre Markos: 19th century

 In the early 1860s, Debre Markos (then Manqwarar) served as the seat of government for Dejazmach Tedla Gwalu, the governor of Gojjam under Emperor Tewodros II.
-In 1867, Tedla Gwalu’s houses were burned down by his rival, Ras Adal Tessema, who then took control of the town and made it his capital.
+In 1867, Tedla Gwalu's houses were burned down by his rival, Ras Adal Tessema, who then took control of the town and made it his capital.

 In 1869, Debre Markos then became the seat of the provincial ruler, Ras Adal, who later assumed the name Tekle Haymanot and title Negus of Gojjam.
 But the town suffered further destruction in 1877 when Menelik II, King of Shewa, captured it.
 Menelik's chronicler notes that Shewan chiefs wanted to burn Adal's palace, but Menelik dismissed it as a mere hut.
 Despite claims of Menelik sparing the building, it was possibly destroyed, with the Gojjammes later using the event to demolish a palace in Shewa.
 During the reign of Tekle Haymanot, Richard Pankhurst notes, the population of Debre Markos "fluctuated greatly with the presence of absence of the army" of the Negus.
 Pankhurst further stated that when the Nigus (King) resided in the town, it had between 20,000 and 40,000 inhabitants; in his absence, between 5,000 and 6,000.

 The explorer Pellegrino Matteucci arrived at what was at that time named Manqwarar on 3 June 1879, he found Ras Adal's restored palace atop a hill overlooking a vast area.
 Adal lived on the hill, separate from his soldiers, who camped in the valley below.
 His encampment was enclosed by a high wall with a single gate guarded by soldiers with spears.
 The largest building, 130 meters long and 10 meters high, had a thatched roof supported by 150 columns.
 It served as a general store, housing cannons and weapons, as well as ironware workshops.
-During Matteucci's visit, workers were constructing a carriage, having learned wheel-making from an Armenian who had previously worked with the Ras.